 Now, your request has been sent and an admin of the Ad Account has to confirm it within Facebook.

-As soon as the access was granted, it will show as an asset in your Business Manager
+As soon as the request access to ad account is granted, it will show as an asset in your Business Manager.

 Ready for the revolution? 😎

 We don’t know why people need a PhD in Facebook Ads to give you access, but we were fed up with it.
 So we built a tool that makes requesting and giving access easy as pie 🥧.